BASEforHANK/BASEtoolbox.jl/docs/src/HouseholdProblem.md

 # Documentation of the household problem

-<span style="color:red">**TO DO: Note: this is a preliminary version, needs to be checked carefully and written more clearly.**</span>

 This section documents the household problem that is at the core of the package.
 Most features are also present in BBL, however, the package extends the model.
 As a user, given the household problem, you can specify the "surrounding" aggregate equations that determine the inputs to the household problem.
 You can switch off features of the household problem by setting the parameters or variables accordingly.

 The **most important assumptions** of the household problem are the following:

 1. GHH preferences with labor supply decision
-2. Taxes: linear and progressive labor and entrepreneurial income tax, linear value-added tax, linear union-profit tax
+2. Taxes: linear and progressive labor and entrepreneurial income tax, linear value-added tax, linear union-profit tax, linear capital income tax, household-specific but non-distortionary transfers
 3. Entrepreneurship as an idiocyncratic state
-4. 2 accounts: liquid and illiquid assets
+4. 2 accounts: liquid and illiquid assets – note: this can be switched off in the code

 At the end of this section, we provide a list of **necessary inputs** to the household problem.

 ## Model setup

 There is a continuum of ex-ante identical households of measure one, indexed by $i$.
 Households are infinitely lived, have time-separable preferences with time-discount factor $\beta$, and derive felicity from consumption $c_{it}$ and leisure.
 They obtain income from supplying labor, $n_{it}$, from renting out capital, $k_{it}$, and from earning interest on bonds, $b_{it}$.
 What is more, they (potentially) receive entrepreneurial profits, $\Pi_t^E$, and union profits, $\Pi_t^U$.
-Households pay taxes on labor and profit income as well as a value-added consumption tax.
+Households pay taxes on labor and profit income, a value-added consumption tax, a capital income tax, and receive household-specific but non-distortionary transfers.

 The model features household heterogeneity.
 Households differ in their productivity and in whether they obtain profit income.
 They face incomplete markets, and capital as an asset is illiquid while bonds are liquid.